 moodgym is based on Cognitive Behaviour Therapy and Interpersonal Therapy which have been shown to be successful in preventing and treating depression and anxiety.

-There is broad in improving wellbeing and reducing depression and anxiety symptoms in users.
+There is broad evidence supporting the effectiveness of moodgym in improving wellbeing and reducing depression and anxiety symptoms in users.

 Since its launch in 2001, moodgym has been extensively evaluated in a number of research trials undertaken by research groups around the world.
 These include studies: in a range of settings (e.g., schools, workplaces, crisis support services, NHS Choices online); across the mental health care spectrum (from prevention to treatment); with different age groups (adults, adolescents); with a range of population groups (e.g. students, primary care patients, community users); in different countries; and with and without therapist guidance.